<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 13. Wealth accumulation, deaccumulation and transfer

-Accumulation is the period of time when you are accumulating assets.
-You are working and trying to save and invest for life goals.
+Accumulation is the period when you're accumulating assets.
+You're working and trying to save and invest for life goals.

 Deaccumulation is when the time has come for you to spend the money you have saved and invested.
 This generally occurs in retirement.